-The school endeavors to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern.
+The school endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern.

-When a child is absent from education, the school follows the procedure as set out in Peterborough's Children Missing from Education guidance.
+When a child is absent from education, the school follows the procedure as set out in Cambridgeshire's Children Missing from Education guidance.
 The school will inform Social Care if a child who is absent from education is subject to a Child Protection Plan or there have been ongoing concerns.

-3.8.5 Children Misusing Drugs or Alcohol
+(f) Children Misusing Drugs or Alcohol